boldbi/boldbi-docker/docs/how-to-deploy-bold-bi-using-multi-container-docker-compose.md

           `http://example.com` <br/>
           `http://<public_ip_address>` <br/>
       * For `Windows` and `MacOS` use either http://host.docker.internal or http://localhost.
 Docker Desktop provides `host.docker.internal` and `gateway.docker.internal` DNS for communication between docker applications and host machine.
 Please make sure that the host.docker.internal DNS has your IPv4 address mapped in your hosts file on Windows(C:\Windows\System32\drivers\etc\hosts).
-      * For `Linux` use the Machine Public IP address as the value for APP_URL with the HTTP scheme.
+      * For `Linux` use the Machine Public IP address as the value for APP_BASE_URL with the HTTP scheme.

 4. Run docker compose up command.